jenkinsci/opentelemetry-plugin/README.md

 ## Configuration as code

-This plugin supports configuration as code.
+The Jenkins OpenTelemetry plugin supports configuration as code.
+The Elastic, Jaeger

 Add to your yaml file:

 ```yaml
 unclassified: